 Please note that the grants are discretionary, and subject to the availability of funds.
 Being an eligible organisation does not give any automatic entitlement to a grant.

-- Check that your proposal meets the criteria above and that you are eligible to apply.
+1. Check that your proposal meets the criteria above and that you are eligible to apply.

-You will have up to two months to report back to us on the impact or difference the item/s has made, using a form we will provide.
+Once the grant funds have been paid you will have up to two months to report back to us on the impact or difference the item/s has made, using a form we will provide.
 We will ask to see photos of the purchased item/s in place/use and confirmation that council support has been acknowledged.

 All grants awarded will be published on the council’s website.